MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-control-statements.md

 When there's only one condition, put `while` and `do` on the same line.
 Put the statements on separate lines and indented by two spaces.

-When there are multiple conditions, put the conditions on separate lines and indented by two spaces and put `do` on a separate line that is aligned with `while`.
+When there are multiple conditions, put the conditions on separate lines, and indented by two spaces and put `do` on a separate line that is aligned with `while`.

 #### Example